 - Giuiliani denying reports that a drinking problem is to blame for the shift away from his “America’s Mayor” persona, and that he’s talked to reporters while inebriated.
 “I don’t think I’ve ever done an interview drunk.
 I mean, I drink normally.
 I like Scotch, I drink Scotch,” he said.
 “I’m not an alcoholic.
 I’m a functioning — I probably function more effectively than 90 percent of the population.”

-Ten months later, Giuliani’s allegedly drunken advice to President Trump to just declare victory on Election Night 2020, though votes were still being counted, became a focus of the January 6 hearings.
-He denied that he was drinking, tweeting, “I REFUSED all alcohol that evening.
+When Giuliani’s allegedly drunken advice to President Trump to just declare victory on Election Night 2020 became a focus of the January 6 hearings, he denied that he was drinking, tweeting, “I REFUSED all alcohol that evening.
 My favorite drink..Diet Pepsi”

 Rudy Giuliani’s personal grooming habits are already the stuff of legend, but he topped himself on August 22, 2021, when he was spotted shaving his face in the Delta One lounge at JFK airport.
 Traveler Nick Weiss shared footage on Instagram of the former mayor eating a bowl of lobster bisque, being served a plate of brownies, then pulling out an electric razor and shaving at the table using his tablet camera as a mirror.
 Weiss said what made the incident even more bizarre was that the lounge had “a really nice bathroom.”